amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-I.md

 }
 {% endhighlight %}

-Any clue about the problem that the application might encounter?
+Any clue about the problem that the application might encounter? <br />

 It suffers from **ArrayStoreException** at run-time because the actural array object has the component type of **Integer** which can not store any value of type **Double**.